RyanMullens/Sportana/docs/proposal/proposal.md

 **Role: Front-End, Design**

 A successful product is the result of careful consideration, passionate enthusiasm, and obsessive attention to detail.
 A good idea is not enough.
 A good design is not enough.
 When people care about what they make--when they know it’s something that is absolutely essential to your daily life, they can make some remarkable products.
 That is what I want to do.
 I want my products to have meaning--I want them to be used because people love using them.
 I want to make things that are worth making.
 In other news, I love french fries, design, and I’m an intersectional feminist.
-Alec Hirsch
-Role: Front-End
-I was always interested in computers and how they worked.
-In high school I started writing games for the TI calculators and have loved programming ever since.
-Currently I am a freelance web developer for WordPress websites, and am looking to expand my current knowledge of web systems.
-I am interested in pursuing a career in web development.

 **Alec Hirsch**
 **Role: Front-End**